pbertera/SIPp-by-example/README.md

 This document refers to some example scenario that can be found at the [SIPp-by-example](https://github.com/pbertera/SIPp-by-example).

-You can clone the repository using the `git` command: `git clone https://github.com/pbertera/SIPp-examples`
+You can clone the repository using the `git` command: `git clone https://github.com/pbertera/SIPp-by-example`.
+Every directory contains a discussed example.

 # SIPp main features: